- Introduction

 General description:

 * The job_manager (validation) module is used for managing the background processes of the project.
-It's parameters are the names of the jobs.
+Its parameters are the names of the jobs.

-* On the admin page you can set the time of running (simplified cron style: minute hour day), and the job parameters as json
+* On the admin page you can set the time of running (simplified cron style: minute hour day), and the job parameters as JSON

 * Adding a new parameter will register the job in the jobs database table, and create the necessary template files in the modules/validation_modules, jobs folders.